amantham20/docs4debug/Debug.md

 ![BreakPoint](images/VsCodeBreakpoint.png)

-In PyCharm, click on the gutter to the left of the line number to set a breakpoint.
+In PyCharm, click on the line number to set a breakpoint.

 ![BreakPoint](images/PyCharmBreakpoint.png)